rashidshamloo/portfolio/README.md

     - Contact form with 3D tilt effect using [react-next-tilt](https://www.npmjs.com/package/react-next-tilt)
     - Form components using [Material UI](https://mui.com) with validation using [react-hook-form](https://react-hook-form.com)
     - Sending emails using [EmailJS](https://www.emailjs.com) with reCAPTCHA v2 validation
-    - Interactive 3D post card CSS effect with changing image based on light/dark mode (inspired by [this video](https://www.youtube.com/watch?v=9KwIE0t9Tkk) but made using Tailwind with adjustable number of segments)
+    - Interactive 3D postcard CSS effect with changing image based on light/dark mode (inspired by [this video](https://www.youtube.com/watch?v=9KwIE0t9Tkk) but made using Tailwind with adjustable number of segments)
     - Dynamic paper element that reflects the sender's name/email
   - Blog
     - Fetching posts from Dev.to API using Redux Thunk and storing them in Redux store
     - API response validation using [Zod](https://zod.dev)
     - Featured Articles section based on custom JSON data and Popular Articles section based on article reaction count
-    - Fetching single blog posts on the server instead of client Using server components
+    - Fetching single blog posts on the server instead of client using server components
     - Custom pagination component
-    - Styling blog posts using Tailwind for dark/light mode
+    - Styling blog posts using Tailwind for light/dark mode
     - Syntax highlighting using [highlight.js](https://highlightjs.org) with light/dark mode support

 ## Screenshot